Yuriwaka: Treachery and vengeance

 Yuriwaka wishes to repose on "Genkai-ga-shima" island (which may or may not be Genkai Island and falls into slumber for 3 days, as happens when such a hero exerts his "mighty strength".
 Subordinates named the Beppu brothers hatch a plot and report Yuriwaka dead, causing him to be left abandoned on this island.
 Beppu Tarō, the elder sibling, is promoted governor of Tsukushi.

 Beppu Tarō makes amorous advances on Yuriwaka's wife.
 But the faithful wife is resolved to commit suicide should her true husband not return, and begins to bestow personal effects such as her biwa and koto, and releasing kept animals, which included a hawk named Midori-maru.
-The hawk reaches the island where his master is marooned, and brings back Yurikwaka's letter written in blood on oak leaves.
+The hawk reaches the island where his master is marooned, and brings back Yuriwaka's letter written in blood on oak leaves.
 Learning of her husband's survival, she tries to make the hawk deliver inkstick and inkstone but the bird falls by the weight and its body is found awash.

 The wife prays at Usa Shrine for the husband's safe return, and the wish is granted.
 A fisherman and his boat is blown away by wind from the inlet of Iki Province, finds Yuriwaka on "Genkai-ga-shima" island, and brings him back to the Japanese mainland.
 Yuriwaka arrives in Hakata but he is so haggard-looking that no one recognizes him.
 Beppu on a whim decides to employ the strange man, and entrusts him to an old man named Kadowaki.